research-manuscripts/MA_Felix_Rittler/autoencoder/README.md

 `python train_autoencoder.py`.
 The trained autoencoder will be saved into the file `trained_autoencoder.pt`
 - If you want to inspect a autoencoder architecture edit `check_autoencoder_results.py` by replacing the used dataset, autoencoder architecture or trained autoencoder.
 It will print the first two images from the dataset and the reconstructions by the selected autoencoder.
 - The implemented autoencoder architectures can be found in `Autoencoder.py`.
 Please note that the architectures require a image size of 935x900 Pixel.
 - The trained autoencoders can be found in the directory `trained_autoencoders`.
-(TODO)
 - The file `test_autoencoder.py` contains a script that tests a (trained) autoencoder architecture.
 It prints several measurable metrics for evaluation.

+# Tensorboard
+The test script and the train script use Tensorboard to log some metrics (error and some predictions).
+You can find the Tensorboard files from training in the `runs` directory and those from testing within the `tests` directory.
+To find more about Tensorboard, please have a look [here](https://pytorch.org/tutorials/recipes/recipes/tensorboard_with_pytorch.html).